eBird Checklists Submitted

-Oregon now has at least 25% Hotspot Square coverage in ALL counties.
-Nearly two-thirds of Oregon counties (23 out of 36 total) have over 80% coverage!
+Oregon now has at least 25% Hotspot Square coverage in all counties, and nearly two-thirds (23 out of 36 counties) have over 80% coverage.
 Several counties – such as Benton, Polk, and Multnomah – have over an hour of bird survey data in almost EVERY Hotspot.

 BUT, we still have a few gaps.